mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 {
     if (Timer % 60 == 0 && Main.netMode != NetmodeID.MultiplayerClient)
     {
-        for (int i = 0; i < 360; i += 12)
+        //if it has been 60 ticks and we aren't a Mutliplayer client for (int i = 0; i < 360; i += 12)
         {
             //loop till i = 360, for one full rotation.
 You can change the interval of rotation by changing the 12